immutabl3/store/README.md

 # @immutabl3/store

-Store is a modern, [Proxy-based](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) JavaScript data tree supporting cursors and enabling developers to easily navigate and monitor nested data though events
+Store is a modern, [Proxy-based](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) JavaScript data store supporting cursors and enabling developers to easily navigate and monitor nested data though events

 It's a combination and evolution of the work done in [fabiospampinato/store](https://github.com/fabiospampinato/store) and [Yomguithereal/baobab](https://github.com/Yomguithereal/baobab) with a focus on performance (especially pertaining to data changes) and size with a loosely coupled API

-It aims at providing a centralized model holding an application's state and can be paired with [**React**](#react) easily through [hooks](#react-hooks) and [higher order components](#react-hoc)
+It aims at providing a centralized model to hold an application's state and can be paired with [**React**](#react) easily through [hooks](#react-hooks) and [higher order components](#react-hoc)